flyingyizi/notes/编程语言/kotlin/kotlin.md

     ```kotlin
     var a: String = "abc" // Regular initialization means non-null by default
     a = null // compilation error
+    error: null can not be a value of a non-null type String
     ```

   - nullablie string 的写法